biogeospatial/Biodiverse_publication_list/Downloads.md

 ### Stable Release ###

-_The current stable release is version 2.0._
+_The current stable release is version 2.0, released 14-Nov-2016._

 The [release notes](http://purl.org/biodiverse/wiki/ReleaseNotes#version-20) summarise the changes in this version.